Recruitment Metrics

 • Ensure that you're investing your recruitment budget effectively and efficiently

-• Gauge the overall impact of your recruitment efforts on your organization's bottom line
+• Gauge the overall impact of your recruitment efforts on your company's bottom line

 FAQs